lamps-wg/cmcbis/draft-mandel-lamps-rfc5272bis.md

        Signed by CA
 ~~~

-##  Direct POP for an RSA Certificate {#DirectPOPforRSACertificate}
+##  Direct POP for an RSA or KEM Certificate {#DirectPOPforRSACertificate}

 This section looks at the messages that would flow in the event that
-an enrollment is done for an encryption only certificate using an
+an enrollment is done for an encryption only certificate using a
-direct POP method.
+direct POP method; the example below shows.
 For simplicity, it is assumed that the
 certification requester already has a signing-only certificate.

 The fact that a second round-trip is required is implicit rather than